siqiang-ng/tp/docs/DeveloperGuide.md

 ![TaskAddSequenceDiagram](images/TaskAddSequenceDiagram.png)

+- Why is it implemented that way:
+    - The command is implemented to be as similar as possible to the current command classes, so that there will be minimal changes to the overall design of the product.
+Most new classes added to accommodate the `TaskAddCommand` will also be largely similar to classes implemented in AB3.

 **TaskDone command**

-The TaskDone command allows the user to mark a task under a tag as done.
+The `taskdone` command allows the user to mark a task under a tag as done.

--How it is implemented:
+- How is TaskDoneCommand executed:
     1. The command is passed in to `LogicManager`.
     1. `LogicManager` calls the parseCommand method of `ProjactParser`.
     1. `ProjactParser` identifies the command word, which in this case is 'taskdone' and the arguments.